Jiddler/Hyperletter/README.md

 Hyperletter can queue letters until a connection is established.

-Hyperletter _does not_ persist the queues on disk (see what’s next below), so if you´re application crashes you´re queued data is lost.
+Hyperletter _does not_ persist the queues on disk (see whatï¿½s next below), so if youï¿½re application crashes youï¿½re queued data is lost.
-You can build disk caching if you want to; listen to the Sent-event to know when to delete it from you´re persistence.
-We´re going to include this feature in the future.
+You can build disk caching if you want to; listen to the Sent-event to know when to delete it from youï¿½re persistence.
+Weï¿½re going to include this feature in the future.

 ## Multicast
-If socket A is connected to B and C and want to send a letter to both of them, just put LetterOptions.Multicast on the letter you´re sending and Hyperletter will handle the rest.
+If socket A is connected to B and C and want to send a letter to both of them, just put LetterOptions.Multicast on the letter youï¿½re sending and Hyperletter will handle the rest.

 ## Answering
 Hyperletter supports answering to letters, like WCF-calls.
 You can choose between send and block until answer is received or send and callback when answer is received.